 Lastly, the speakers in the finals all had the ability to connect with the audience because of their confidence and humor.
 Like Yuta’s speech, the top winners all made the audience laugh.
 A speaker must have a strong personality, and have the confidence to speak loudly on stage in front of hundreds of people.

-*I changed the name of my student and the teacher I was working with to protect their privacy.
+*I changed the name of my student, the teacher I was working with, and my school to protect their privacy.

 Unfortunately I can’t post pictures of my students on the blog.
 So here are some random photos from my trip.
 The speech contest was only one part of my 5 days in Tokyo.
 In addition, I visited a fish market, played ultimate frisbee, met up with a few old friends, and experienced Tokyo nightlife.
 Yay for adventures!